eliot-akira/expreva/readme.md

 #### Develop

-Build, watch files and rebuild
+Build, watch files and rebuild.
+This also starts a dev server with a page to test expressions.

 ```sh
 yarn dev